vacu9708/Algorithm/Sorting algorithm/Quick sort/README.md

         // Find an element bigger than pivot.
 Only elements smaller than or equal to pivot remain on the left of i. while (container[i] <= container[start] && i < end) i++;
-        //-----

         // Find an element smaller than pivot.
 Only elements bigger than or equal to pivot remain on the right of j. while (container[j] >= container[start] && j > start) j--;

-        //-----
-        // Swap container[i], which is bigger than pivot and container[j], which is smaller than pivot
-        // so that they are in ascending order. if (i < j)
+        /* Swap container[i], which is bigger than pivot and container[j], which is smaller than pivot so that they are in ascending order.*/ if (i < j)
             swap(container[i], container[j]);

-        //-----
-        // When i is on the right of j, container[i] and container[j] are in ascending order, so don't swap them.
+        /* When i is on the right of j, container[i] and container[j] are in ascending order, so don't swap them.
-        // Container[j] is smaller than pivot, so swap them. else {
+           Container[j] is smaller than pivot, so swap them.*/ else {
             swap(container[j], container[start]);
             printf("Dividing number : (%d) -> ", container[j]);
             print_elements(container);
             break;
         }
-        //-----

     }

     // Divide the list into 2 sublists.